Thiyanesh07/mlflow_phone_addiction/README.md

 Access the MLflow dashboard at `http://localhost:5000` to view experiments and model versions.

-## 🚀 Deployment

-The project is configured for deployment on Render:

-1. **Render Configuration**: `render.yaml` contains deployment settings
-2. **Environment Setup**: All dependencies specified in `requirements.txt`
-3. **Model Artifacts**: Pre-trained model ready for production use

-### Deploy to Render

-1. Fork this repository
-2. Connect your Render account
-3. Create a new web service using this repository
-4. Render will automatically detect and deploy using `render.yaml`

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.